nashbio/policies/source/sections/10-facility_access_policy.md

 4. Maintenance is controlled and conducted by authorized personnel in accordance with supplier-recommended intervals, insurance policies and the organization's maintenance program.
 5. Electronic and physical media containing covered information is securely destroyed (or the information securely removed) prior to disposal.
 6. The organization securely disposes media with sensitive information.
-7. Physical access is restricted using smart locks that track all access.
+7. Physical access is restricted using locks.
    * Restricted areas and facilities are locked when unattended (where feasible).
    * Only authorized workforce members receive access to restricted areas (as determined by the Security Officer).
    * Access and keys are revoked upon termination of workforce members.